-i) Effective January 1, 2007, and amended December 1, 2010 and May 16, 2013, the Company entered into a management agreement with Grupo Moje Limited ("Grupo"), a company owned by a director and officer of the Company.
-The fee for management services was \$25,000 per month for the services of Mr. Frank Basa and \$11,666.67 per month for the services of Ms. Elaine Basa.

-Effective January 1, 2014, this agreement was further amended to reflect that Grupo would provide the management services of Frank Basa in consideration for a nominal annual fee of \$1 and that Mineral Recovery Management Systems Corp. ("MRMSC"), a company controlled by Frank Basa and Elaine Basa, would provide project management, engineering and geological services to the Company in consideration of \$25,000 per month for the services of Frank Basa and \$11,666.67 per month for the services of Elaine Basa.

-- ii) Effective July 1, 2010 and amended January 1, 2012, the Company entered into a consulting agreement with a director and officer of the Company.
+- i) Effective January 1, 2007, and amended December 1, 2010, May 16, 2013 and March 1, 2015, the Company entered into a management agreement with Grupo Moje Limited ("Grupo"), a company owned by a director and officer of the Company to provide management services of Frank Basa in consideration for a nominal annual fee of \$1.
+This agreement also requires that if the agreement is terminated by the Company upon or following a change in control or change of management the Company shall make a payment to Grupo equal to 480 ounces of gold with the dollar amounts to be calculated based on the price of gold on the date of termination of the agreement. - ii) Effective January 1, 2014, the Company entered into a management agreement with Mineral Recovery Management Systems Corp. ("MRMSC"), a company controlled by Frank Basa and Elaine Basa, to provide project management, engineering and geological services to the Company in consideration of \$25,000 per month for the services of Frank Basa and \$11,666.67 per month for the services of Elaine Basa.
+Either party may terminate this agreement by giving a four months' notice to the other, subject to certain provisions of the agreement. - iii) Effective July 1, 2010 and amended January 1, 2012, and March 1, 2015, the Company entered into a consulting agreement with a director and officer of the Company.
 The fee for consulting services was \$9,500 per month.
 Either party may terminate this engagement by giving four months' notice to the other, subject to certain provisions of the agreement.
-This agreement also requires that if the agreement is terminated by the Company upon or following a change in control or change of management the Company shall make a payment to the consultant of \$114,000.
-Effective July 1, 2013, this agreement was amended to change the fee for consulting services to approximately \$60 per hour. - iii) Effective December 1, 2010 and amended October 1, 2011, the Company entered into an agreement with a director of the Company.
+This agreement also requires that if the agreement is terminated by the Company upon or following a change in control or change of management the Company shall make a payment to the consultant of \$228,000. - iv) Effective December 1, 2010 and amended October 1, 2011 and March 1, 2015, the Company entered into an agreement with a director of the Company.
 The fee for consulting services was \$8,000 per month.
 Either party may terminate this engagement by giving four months' notice to the other subject to certain provisions of the agreement.
-The agreements also requires that if the agreement is terminated by the Company upon or following a change in control or change of management the Company shall make payments to the consultant in the amount of \$96,000.
-Effective July 1, 2013, this agreement was amended to change the fee for consulting services to \$50 per hour.
+The agreement also requires that if the agreement is terminated by the Company upon or following a change in control or change of management the Company shall make a payment to the consultant in the amount of \$192,000. - v) Effective March 1, 2011 and amended February 1, 2012 and March 1, 2015, the Company entered into a consulting agreement with an officer of the Company.
+The fee for consulting services is USD \$8,000 per month.
+Either party may terminate this engagement by giving four months' notice to the other subject to certain provisions of the agreement.
+This agreement also requires that if the agreement is terminated by the Company upon or following a change in control or change of management the Company shall make a payment to the consultant of USD \$192,000.

-Notes to the Consolidated Financial Statements Years Ended June 30, 2014 and 2013 (Expressed in Canadian Dollars)
+Notes to the Consolidated Financial Statements Years Ended June 30, 2015 and 2014 (Expressed in Canadian Dollars)

-14. Commitments (cont'd)
+15. Commitments (cont'd)